 As a fellow, you have full access to the Mayo Medical Libraries, including more than 4,000 electronic journals with sophisticated literature search capabilities and vast research support.

-The focus of the fellowship's clinical training is on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise or maintain general fitness.
-Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice are encountered, such as exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports.
+The focus of the fellowship clinical training is on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise, or maintain general fitness.
+Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice are encountered, such as exercise physiology, neurology, endocrinology, cardiology, and other medical aspects of sports.
 In general, these patients are seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.

-Throughout the year, you rotate with sports medicine physicians from a variety of backgrounds, including physical medicine and rehabilitation (PM&R), pediatrics, emergency medicine and orthopedic surgery consultants.
+Throughout the year, you rotate with sports medicine physicians from a variety of backgrounds, including PM&R, pediatrics, emergency medicine, and orthopedic surgery consultants.
 During the first several months of the fellowship, you work only under the direct supervision of consultants and are introduced to procedures of the Sports Medicine Center and Mayo Clinic in general.
 You evaluate patients of the consultant with whom you are rotating.
 The consultant reviews the history and physical exam findings and staffs the patient with the fellow.

 As you progress in clinical competency, you begin your own continuity clinic several half-days each week, working under indirect supervision with immediate consultant availability.
 The clinic schedule and types of procedures are progressed during the year based on your clinical competency.
 This facilitates the advancement of your clinical skills under a model of progressive supervision.